DolphyWind/SFML-Extension/README.md

     - AnimationManager - Manages animations for one sprite.
 Makes animations really easy to implement for SFML.
 Inherits from ManagerBase\<Animation\>
     - ManagerBase - Base manager class.
 All the other managers classes are derived from this class.
     - MusicManager - Simple music manager class that stores musics in a hashmap and can play them.
 Inherits from ManagerBase\<sf::Music\>
     - OptionManager - Simple OptionManager that stores Options in a hashmap.
-It can also read from a file and write to a file.
+It also support JSON format.
 Inherits from ManagerBase\<sfex::Option\>
     - SceneManager - Simple scene manager class.
 Stores shared pointers to Scene objects.
 Inherits from ManagerBase\<std::shared_ptr\<Scene\>\>
     - SoundManager - Simple sound manager class that stores sounds and their buffers into seperate hashmaps.
 Inherits from ManagerBase\<sf::Sound\>
     - SpriteManager - Simple SpriteManager class.
 Inherits from ManagerBase\<sf::Sprite\>